pedronauck/micro-router/README.md

 ##### `path`

-A simple route path like that you can set any parameters using a `:` notation.
+A simple route path that you can set any parameters using a `:` notation.
 The `req` parameter from `handler` will return this parameters as a object.

 ```js